rafianahmed/Optimizing-Manufacturing-AGV-Turtle-Bot-Process/README.md

 Robotics-Final-Project-Optimizing-Manufacturing-Process-at-ISYSE-KAIST
 Introduction:
-In collaboration with my team at ISYSE, KAIST, I spearheaded a transformative project in robotics aimed at revolutionizing the manufacturing process.
+I spearheaded a transformative project in robotics aimed at revolutionizing the manufacturing process.
 Tasked with streamlining the production of 'Product Z,' a critical automotive panel component, our endeavor involved the strategic utilization of a mobile robot to navigate through various stages of production seamlessly.

 Project Scope:
 The project centered on the meticulous orchestration of manufacturing operations, from raw material processing to final product delivery.
 Leveraging cutting-edge robotics technology and ROS (Robot Operating System), we meticulously mapped out the shop floor layout and devised a comprehensive strategy to optimize workflow efficiency.